 Preschoolers love them, too.

-And so it’s time to study apples in preschool.
+And so it’s time to study apples in preschool with apple themed preschool printables like this one.
 Preschoolers are fascinated by those round, shiny fruits, and we have some traditions in our apple preschool theme that my little students look forward to every single year.

 Apple Life Cycle Interactive Booklet